hienvuvg/dairycattle_dataset/README.md

 |-------------|-----------|-----------|----------|
 | ```images```| UWB-synced isometric-view images of 4 cameras without masking | 15 s | 14 d  |
 | ```proj_mat```  | Matrices for projecting a 3D world location to a 2D pixel location | 1 d | 14 d  |

+[combined-view_videos](#links): Footage of UWB-synced frames in a combined-view format throughout 14 days of the deployment (3 GB/video/day).
+These videos represent the same data as 1s_interval_images but at a lower sample rate of 15s intervals.

 <br />